 If running out of power is a big concern, then this may be the best patio umbrella light solution for you.

 Using a simple power chord that permanently connects your lights to your mains power supply, these are typically the cheapest option and guarantee that you’ll always have light whenever you need it.

 For one thing, permanently running a cable from your umbrella to your mains supply can prove to be an unsightly blemish on your otherwise attractive garden design.

 For another, that cable can present a real trip hazard, especially later in the evening.

-In our opinion, battery-powered lights really do offer the best of all worlds.
+In our opinion, rechargeable battery powered lights really do offer the best of all worlds.

 Like electric-powered lighting, they provide all the power you need for many hours at a time while simultaneously negating the need for ugly power cables.

-Much like solar-powered lighting, they also prevent the increase in energy bills that can come from powering your lights via the mains supply.
+Much like solar-powered lighting, they also prevent the increase in energy bills that can come from powering your lights via the mains supply power source.

 Umbrella Light Styles

 Umbrella lights come in a wide variety of styles so no matter what kind of garden or patio you have, you’ll always find the right look to match.